This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Use key-value stores to cache data, speeding up queries and reducing load on your primary data store.

-You can deploy key-value stores yourself, or you can use managed services, such as Redis Cloud,
+You can deploy key-value stores yourself, or you can use managed services, such as Redis Cloud and Amazon ElastiCache

 have a key-value store deployed, many libraries can automatically use them for cache-aside and write-through caching